graphicore/Atem-Project/Proposals/website-generator.md

 Datatypes in the configuration can specify their own templates, and maybe the document *custom template variables* could even override that.

+# Menus

+We have a list of all links available from the url generator for Frozen Flask That is a great way to create one unified menu class, that basically can render the whole sitemap as a nested menu, marking the currently displayed page as the active one.
+There will be a way, like selectors, to define which menus should be output, so we can show different menus on different pages.
+The menu class will not actually render the links, instead it will just provide structure and contents.
+The Rendering will be done in jinja2 templates.